-Yes - they are more expensive to purchase.
-Electric cars cost more than conventional, combustion engine vehicles (not for long though), yet the costs of charging are much lower than of fueling with gasoline.
+Electric cars cost more than conventional ICE vehicles (not for long though), yet the charging costs are lower than of fueling with gasoline.
 Here's a short introduction for estimating how much electricity does your EV need, and how will it affect your wallet.

 The energy consumption of an EV depends on the vehicle, driving habits and the weather (just like with any other vehicle).
 A large family station wagon consumes much more electricity than a tiny EV, and commuting at the city center is much more efficient compared to driving at the highway with full speed.
 Changing seasons also have a high impact on the consumption, as the electricity consumption rises a lot on cold climate.
 Heating and cooling decrease the charge of a battery.